 - Efficiency ratio or other measures comparing all or certain expenses of the Company or the Bank, as the case may be, to revenue;

-- Return on tangible equity; and
+- · Return on tangible equity; and

 - Total shareholder return.

-The amendment also clarified that non-recurring or extraordinary items, as determined under Generally Accepted Accounting Principles, "GAAP," are to be disregarded by the committee when determining whether and to what extent performance measures are achieved.
-More information about the performance measures included in the LTIP and their use by the compensation committee may be found in "Proposal 4 - Approval of Section 162(m) Performance Measures Used Under The 2011 Long-Term Incentive Compensation Plan."
+The amendment also clarified that non-recurring or extraordinary items, as determined under accounting principles generally accepted in the United States, "GAAP," are to be disregarded by the committee when determining whether and to what extent performance measures are achieved.
+More information about the performance measures included in the LTIP and their use by the compensation committee may be found in "Proposal 4 - Approval of Performance Measures Under The 2011 Long-Term Incentive Compensation Plan."